- as the

 - Choosing Firecrawl in onboarding or

-tools.web.fetch.firecrawl.*config is auto-migrated byopenclaw doctor --fix. - Firecrawl scrape/base URL overrides are restricted to
+tools.web.fetch.firecrawl.*andtools.web.search.firecrawl.*config is auto-migrated byopenclaw doctor --fix. - Firecrawl scrape/base URL overrides follow the same hosted/private rule as search: public hosted traffic uses

-firecrawl_scrape reuses the same plugins.entries.firecrawl.config.webFetch.* settings and env vars.
+firecrawl_scrape reuses the same plugins.entries.firecrawl.config.webFetch.* settings and env vars, including its required API key.

 Firecrawl plugin tools